Tag

 Mana Cauliflower with caramelized carrots and beetroot hummus.

-Their pinsa “better than pizza” is a Meditterean flatbread with very unique toppings.
+Their pinsa, “better than pizza,” is a Meditterean flatbread with unique toppings.
 We absolutely loved that flatbread.
-This is a place with a wide variety of dishes including pasta, risotto, salads, burgers, and much more.
+This is a place with a wide variety of dishes, including pasta, risotto, salads, burgers, and much more.

-Don’t leave without checking out their dessert menu.
+Don’t leave without checking out the dessert menu.
 The mousse de chocolate with raspberries vanished pretty quickly at our table.

 14. Taberna Clandestina